-I have developed and currently lead an innovative study on human decomposition at the Forensic Anthropology Center at Texas State University.
-This program explores the use of actualistic taphonomic research to improve methods, models and interpretations in the field of archaeothanatology (sometimes referred to as funerary taphonomy) and forensic archaeology.
-The project involves daily observations to assess soft tissue decomposition and disarticulation of the human skeleton over time.
-I use a different 3D digital tools for documentation, analysis and visualization of taphonomic processes, including Structure from Motion photogrammetry, laser scanning, and 3D computer graphics and 3D animation.
+I have developed and currently lead an innovative program of human decomposition experiments at the Forensic Anthropology Center at Texas State University.
+This research combines actualistic taphonomic experiments with 3D visualization methods, and a variety of biomolecular, biogeochemical, geophysical and remote sensing techniques to improve methods, models and interpretations in the mortuary archaeology (especially archaeothanatology) and forensic archaeology.
+My current experimental research focuses on the simulation of mass graves: graves that contains the remains of multiple commingled individuals.
+The aim of the Mass Grave Project is to improve the (remote) detection, documentation, and excavation of forensic mass graves.
+I use a variety of 3D digital tools for documentation, analysis and visualization of taphonomic processes, including Structure from Motion photogrammetry, laser scanning, and 3D computer graphics and 3D animation.

 In November 2017 my research on human decomposition and skeletal disarticulation was awarded the first Dutch National Postdoc Prize by the Royal Netherlands Academy of Science and Arts and the Royal Holland Society of Sciences and Humanities.